SlyryD/Beta-Quest/README.md

 * Install the same toolchain used for Testrunner/OoT-Randomizer (described in ASM/readme.md)

-* Run make in the src directory

-* Run build.py in the scripts directory to generate port.z64 within the roms folder
+* Run "python build.py" in the scripts directory to generate port.z64 (uncompressed) and port-comp.z64 (compressed) and rom_patch.txt (patch) within the roms folder use the --compile-c option to rebuild the c code, rand.z64, and loader.z64.

 ## What is this?